why1998101/ZSimMigratorySharingOptimization/README.md

 ### Deliverables

-#### 1. Modified ZSim source code with the migratory sharing optimization feature.
+#### 1. Modified ZSim source code with the migratory sharing optimization feature added.
-#### 2. Multiple micro-benmark programs and ZSim outputs of running those micro-benchmarks.
+#### 2. Multiple microbenmark programs and outputs of running those programs using ZSim.
 #### 3. A report with analysis on the optimization and experimental evaluation results.

 ### Schedule